Maternity pay calculator

 How long does statutory maternity pay last?

 SMP is paid for up to 39 weeks.
-The first 6 weeks are paid at 90% of the employee's average weekly earnings.
-The remaining 33 weeks are paid at the statutory flat rate of £184.03 per week (or 90% of AWE, whichever is lower) for 2025/26.
+The first 6 weeks are at 90% of average weekly earnings.
+The remaining 33 weeks are at the flat rate of £194.32 per week for 2026/27, or 90% of AWE if that is lower.

 How does SMP recovery work?

-Employers recover SMP by reducing their PAYE and National Insurance payments to HMRC.
-Standard employers can reclaim 92% of total SMP paid.
-Small employers — those with an annual Class 1 NI bill of £45,000 or less — can reclaim 103%, effectively receiving a small compensation payment.
+Employers recover SMP by reducing their PAYE and NI payments to HMRC.
+Standard employers reclaim 92% of total SMP paid.
+Small employers — those with an annual Class 1 NI bill of £45,000 or less — can reclaim 103%, effectively receiving a small surplus over what they paid out.

 Do you need to pay SMP if the employee doesn't return?

 Yes.
-SMP is a statutory entitlement independent of whether the employee returns to work.
-It cannot be reclaimed from the employee if they resign during or after maternity leave, except in limited circumstances involving contractual enhanced maternity pay.
+SMP is a statutory entitlement independent of whether the employee returns.
+It cannot be reclaimed from the employee if they resign during or after maternity leave, except in limited circumstances involving contractual enhanced maternity pay with a return-to-work clause.